geovlazar/techarticles/content/post/fork-a-repo-from-github=and-give-pr.md

     parent: tutorials
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: How to generate submodules tags : [
+title: How to fork a github repo and give a pull request tags : [
     "git",
     "github",